ibm-cloud-docs/containers/cs_storage_block_vpc.md

        </tr>
        <tr>
           <td><code>stringData.tags</code></td>
           <td>Enter a comma-separated list of tags to use when the PVC is created.
-Tags can help you search for a specific secret, making it easier to locate the secret that you want to use.</td>
+Tags can help you find your storage instance more easily after it is created.</td>
        </tr>
        <tr>
           <td><code>stringData.resourceGroup</code></td>